spencertipping/infuse-js/doc/methods-src.md

 # Traversal

 The generator order can be used to define `each`; we just throw the generator away at the end.
-If you invoke `each` on an asynchronous collection, the iterator function will be invoked at some point in the future.
-You may prefer the `on` and `once` methods on futures and signals if you want finer-grained control over asynchronous callback behavior.
+It is generally an error to invoke `each` on an asynchronous collection; you should use `on` or `once` instead.

 ```js
 methods.each = function (fn) {